SALMON2PROJECT/SALMON_BACKEND/README.md

   create user:
   [More info psql ](https://www.postgresql.org/docs/9.0/sql-createdatabase.html)
-    make sure you give the essentional rights to the new user *(super user)
+    make sure you give the essential rights to the new user *(superuser)

     $ psql -U testuser testdb